How to download and install your Microsoft Donation from the Volume Licensing Service Centre (VLSC)

 - Step Two: Accept Your Agreement

-- Step Three: Download Your Requested Software
+- Step Three: Download your Requested Software

-- Step Five: Install it!
+- Step Five: Install your Software

 The VLSC is an online tool for managing Microsoft Volume Licensing agreements, downloading products, and accessing volume license keys.

 Before you can download and install the software you requested, you must register and accept your agreement at the VLSC.